-Outdoor Burning Season is Currently Open.
-Call the Burn Info Line to check for temporary closures.
+Outdoor Burning Season is Currently CLOSED.
+Call the Burn Info Line to check for campfire closures.

 Burn info line: (541) 923-4633

 If your burn permit number starts with "2014" then the permit is still valid - you do not need to come to the station to renew it.
 Before doing any outdoor burning call the Burn Line at (541) 923-4633 for updated conditions.
 If you cannot find your permit stop by the fire station and we can provide you with a copy.

 - Each day, before you begin any outdoor burning, you must call the outdoor burning information line to determine if burning is allowed or closed, and if allowed, the times you are allowed to burn.